RenzoAlvaroshan/TensorFlow-2-Object-Detection-API/README.md

 (tensorflow) C:\Users\renzo>
 ```

-TensorFlow Installation
+### 3. TensorFlow Installation:

 ```
-pip install --ignore-installed --upgrade tensorflow==2.4.0
+(tensorflow) C:\Users\renzo> pip install --ignore-installed --upgrade tensorflow==2.4.0
 ```

-TensorFlow Object Detection API Installation
+### 4. TensorFlow Object Detection API Installation

-1. Create a new folder under a path of your choice and name it TensorFlow
+#### (1) Create a new folder under a path of your choice and name it TensorFlow

-Downloading the TensorFlow Model Garden
+#### (2) Downloading the TensorFlow Model Garden

-* Create a new folder under a path of your choice and name it TensorFlow. (e.g. C:\Users\renzo\TensorFlow).
+* Create a new folder under a path of your choice and name it TensorFlow. (e.g., `C:\Users\renzo\TensorFlow`).
-* From your Terminal cd into the TensorFlow directory.
+* From your Terminal `cd` into `TensorFlow` directory.
-* To download the models you can either use Git to clone the TensorFlow Models repository inside the TensorFlow folder, or you can simply download it as a ZIP and extract its contents inside the TensorFlow folder.
-To keep things consistent, in the latter case you will have to rename the extracted folder models-master to models.
+* To download the models, you can either use Git to clone the TensorFlow Models repository inside `TensorFlow` folder, or you can simply download it as a zipped file and extract its contents inside `TensorFlow` folder.
+To keep things consistent, in the latter case you will have to rename the extracted folder `models-master` to `models`.
-* You should now have a single folder named models under your TensorFlow folder, which contains another 4 folders as such:
+* You should now have a single folder named `models` under your `TensorFlow` folder, which contains another 4 folders, such as:

 ```
 TensorFlow/